We are a thriving community of children, parents and teachers working individually and together to:

 Resting time/nap (Children’s House)

 In the Children’s house bed linen is provided by the school.
-Children have an option to sleep after lunch.
+Children have an option to nap for about an hour after coming back from the park.
 Please, inform the staff if you would like your child to sleep.
-Reading and quiet activities are provided for children, who do not sleep.
+Reading and quiet activities are provided for children who do not sleep.
 Naptime toy is optional, but must be kept at school.

-Weather permitting, we try to be outdoors twice a day in the nearby playgrounds and /or also go for short walks around the area, even in wet/cold weather (please, remember to dress up your children according to current weather).
+Weather permitting, we do our best to be outdoors twice a day in the nearby playgrounds and /or also go for short walks around the area, even in wet/cold weather (please, remember to dress up your children according to current weather).

 Health and wellness policies